Change of ownership

 Click here to commence an online change of ownership request or to find out more.

 This browser is not supported.
 Please upgrade your browser.

-Currently AAR maintains records for over 1.5 million animals and is growing daily.
+Currently AAR maintains records for nearly 3 million animals and is growing daily.
 We register all animals: dogs; cats; birds; horses; reptiles; even ferrets.
 AAR provides an accurate and independent service designed to assist in the speedy recovery of registered animals.

 AAR is accredited by Queensland Government, Australian Veterinary Association (AVA), Victorian Government, Department of Primary Industry (DPI), and the Bureau of Animal Welfare.